jellydn/hurl.nvim/README.md

 ### Run to entry

 Place your cursor on the line you want to run to that entry and press `<leader>te` or run `HurlRunnerToEntry` command to execute the request.
-It need be one of the HTTP methods listed: GET, POST, PUT, DELETE, PATCH.

 [![Run to entry in split mode](https://i.gyazo.com/14d47adbfcab9e945f89e020b83328a9.gif)](https://gyazo.com/14d47adbfcab9e945f89e020b83328a9)

-Note: it's running to that entry and ignore the remaining of the file.
+Note: it's running from start of file to the selected entry and ignore the remaining of the file.
 It is useful for debugging purposes.

 ### Toggle Mode